SinusBot/docker/README.md

 #### Tags

 - `latest` is the default tag
-- `discord` is a discord-only version of `latest` and does not contain the TeamSpeak client with additonal dependencies
+- `discord` is a discord-only version of `latest` and does not contain the TeamSpeak client with additional dependencies
 - every release is tagged with it's version (for example:  `1.0.0-beta.6-f290553`) and a discord-only tag (for example:  `1.0.0-beta.6-f290553-discord`)

 You view the [full list of tags](https://hub.docker.com/r/sinusbot/docker/tags) for specific versions.